Coen-Potgieter/visualising-neural-networks/README.md

 ### 1. Learning Rate

-Adjusting the learning rate will influences the rate of convergence (of course), However as shown below, a high learning rate results in erratic fluctuations in predictions, while a lower learning rate ensures a smooth and steady convergence toward the true function.
+Adjusting the learning rate will influences the rate of convergence (of course).
+However as shown below, a high learning rate results in erratic fluctuations in predictions, while a lower learning rate ensures a smooth and steady convergence toward the true function.

 - **Function Index** = 8 | **Learning Rate** = 0.08